 - We need to push harder to get feature parity for Clojure and ClojureScript.

 As a result, progress is slow and erratic.
 The quality of the libraries is suboptimal2, as to make any progress with our limited resources we’re forced to cut corners.

 The inception of CLJ Commons got me started on whether there should be a more formal structure around the projects in Clojure’s Orchard.
 Right now some projects live in the Clojure Emacs GitHub organization, which might be sending the wrong message out there - namely that they are Emacs specific.
 Not a big deal, at this point, by maybe something worth revisiting down the road.

-I’ve also been wondering how to make sure that all tool writers, who are leveraging projects from the Orchard have a sit at the table.
+I’ve also been wondering how to make sure that all tool writers, who are leveraging projects from the Orchard have a seat at the table.
 I definitely don’t want to create a perception that CIDER’s development drives the development of all related libraries.
 That should ideally be some collaborative process.
 I attribute the current state of affair mostly to historical reasons - CIDER simply kicked off many of the projects.

 Anyways, to summarize this point - down the road we might establish

 clj-orchard (or whatever) organization to house libraries like

 etc, but that’s not a high priority item on the agenda today.